wendyverdonk93/docs/content/getting-started/glossary/_index.md

 ### card scheme
 A financial institution that issues credit cards, provides infrastructure, and processes payments for a fee, e.g. Visa, Mastercard, American Express.

+### card verification code (CVC)
+A 3 or 4 digit code customers enter as an additional layer of security for online credit or debit card payments.
+Not required for all cards, or for recurring payments.

 ### chargeback
 When a customer disputes a credit card transaction and the transaction is reversed.
 See [Chargebacks](/faq/chargebacks/).